digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 kubectl apply -f letsencrypt-issuer.yaml
 ```

-Add TSL to OpenFaaS by creating a custom helm value file.
+Add TLS to OpenFaaS by creating a custom helm value file.
 Replace `<your-domain-here>` with the domain that will be used.

 ```yaml
 # tls.yaml